nmeum/quebex/README.md

 Existing analysis frameworks are predominantly built around [LLVM].
 Unfortunately, LLVM is a fast moving target with constant changes and updates to its intermediate language.
-Therefore, tooling built around LLVM (e.g., [KLEE]) often requires dated LLVM versions.[^1] Obtaining such ancient LLVM versions can be cumbersome and often hinders employment of these tools.
+Therefore, tooling built around LLVM (e.g., [KLEE]) often requires dated LLVM versions.[^1] Obtaining these LLVM versions can be cumbersome and often hinders employment of these tools.
 To overcome these issues, maintainers of analysis tooling need to constantly invest time to catch-up with LLVM releases, instead of focusing on improving their analysis framework.

 In order to reduce maintenance burden, this project attempts to investigate utilization of another intermediate language for software analysis: [QBE].
 QBE is a much [smaller scale project][QBE vs LLVM] than LLVM and thereby offers a higher degree of stability.
 Further, QBE is much simpler than LLVM (e.g., providing fewer operations) and thereby also eases the implementation of certain analysis techniques.
 Nonetheless, there are sophisticated compiler frontends that can emit a representation in the QBE intermediate language (which can then be analyzed using quebex!).
-For example, [SCC], [cproc] or the [Hare compiler][Hare].
+For example, [SCC], [cproc], or the [Hare compiler][Hare].

 ### Status